Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 * #### Fix
-I decided the best option was to decrease the font size .
-I played around with different sizes and settled at 70% .
+I decided the best option was to decrease the font size using a media query for screens under 350px.
+I targeted divs with h2 headings and played around with different sizes before settling at 70% .

 * ##### Verdict
 After implementing the fix the mobile devices under 350px now display constant sizes reliably and does not increase or decrease the size of the div.